 Verbal and emotional abuse often leave no visible scars, yet their impact can be profound and long-lasting.
-Many individuals who struggle with substance use are not simply battling a chemical dependency — they are coping with deep emotional wounds.
+Many individuals who struggle with substance use are not simply battling chemical dependence—they are coping with deep emotional wounds and chronic stress created by abusive environments.

 Man verbally and physically abusing wife